redeyesdemonkyo/s3get/README.md

         Access key.
 Defaults to using environment variable: AWS_ACCESS_KEY -b string
         Bucket name
+  -c string
+        the algo:hash to verify the oject checksum.
+Algos supported are: sha256, sha1 & md5
+  -checksum string
+        the algo:hash to verify the oject checksum.
+Algos supported are: sha256, sha1 & md5
   -d string
         Destination path ie for linux/Mac: /path/2/save/ or for Windows: C:\temp\ -e url